martiniani-lab/sweetsourcod/README.md

 The sweet source coding library
 ----------------------------------------------------------------------

-This library is a collection of methods to estimate the entropy of integer sequences by data compression (source coding).
+This library is a collection of methods to estimate the entropy of sequences by data compression (source coding).

 An example of the use of this library can be found in